asyml/forte/docs/toc/processor.rst

               `Processors API <../code/processors.rst>`_ for more
               information.

+    - ``resource`` is for advanced developer.
+It's an shared object that stores data accessible by all ``PipelineComponent`` in the pipeline.

 * ``_process()``: The main function of the processor.
 The implementation should process the ``input_pack``, and conduct operations such as adding entries into the pack, or produce some side-effect such as writing data into the disk.